Key takeaways

 - Set up secure repositories with strict permissions and retention.

-- Train staff on phishing, invoice fraud, and safe approval flows.
+- Train staff on phishing (including AI enhanced phishing), invoice fraud, and safe approval flows.

 Days sixty to ninety

-- Activate SIEM or logging with anomaly detection, tune alerts.
+- Activate SIEM or logging with anomaly detection.
+Tune alerts.
+Consider AI driven anomaly detection on bank feeds and AP workflows.

 - Document compliance mapping to DPDP and other relevant standards.